Wayne Routledge: Swansea City

 On 4 August 2011, Swansea City announced the signing of Routledge on a three-year contract for an undisclosed fee.
 He made his competitive debut on 15 August, a 4–0 defeat against Manchester City at the City of Manchester Stadium.
 Routledge scored his first goal for Swansea on 2 January 2012, concluding a 2–0 victory against his former club Aston Villa at Villa Park.
 He played as Swansea won the 2013 Football League Cup Final 5–0 against Bradford City, assisting one goal by Nathan Dyer.

 On 28 January 2013, Routledge signed a new four-year contract with Swansea, and on 25 September 2014, it was extended by the club until 2018.
 His contract was not renewed and the club confirmed on 18 May 2019 that he would be one of a number of players to be released.
 He re-signed for Swansea on 23 May on a new contract with reduced wages.

+On 22 July 2020, Swansea overturned a five-goal deficit on the final day of the season to qualify for the Championship playoffs thanks to a 4–1 away victory over Reading and a 4–1 defeat for Nottingham Forest at home to Stoke.
+Routledge scored twice, including the decisive 4th goal.
 On 7 August 2020, Routledge signed a new one-year deal.

 On 30 August 2021, Routledge's departure from the club was confirmed with the player still recovering from a knee injury sustained in the play-off semi final from the previous season, turning down a contract extension with the club.
 He subsequently retired from professional football in October.